Pearson-Higher-Ed/design/compound.markdown

              on both the mobile and desktop categories.
-This will cover off a wide variety of performance related best practices, including minification and concatenation of assets, image sizing and avoiding subresource requests that
+This will cover off a wide variety of performance related best practices, including minification and concatenation of assets, image sizing and avoiding sub-resource requests that
              block rendering.

     -   **Security**